kennycason/metroid_tracker/README.md

 # Metroid (NES) - Game Tracker

 This is a tool to help you track your progress in Metroid (NES).
 It's a work in progress and I'm not sure how useful it will be.
+Experiment using Cursor + Claude.

 ## Usage